meilisearch/documentation/learn/getting_started/chapter_1_filtering_and_sorting.md

 # Chapter 1: Filtering and sorting

+This guide picks up right after the [Quick start](/learn/getting_started/quick_start.md) and aims to introduce you to the main features of MeiliSearch.
+We recommend reading these chapters sequentially.
+We will be using the command line and the MeiliSearch search preview to demonstrate the features.

+This chapter will walk you through how you can control what results you see first using filtering and sorting.
+You can also filter and sort based on geographical location.

+This chapter uses the meteors dataset.

 ## Filtering

 MeiliSearch allows you to refine your search using filters.
 You can use any of the document fields for filtering by adding them to `filterableAttributes`.